Does Progressive Snapshot Really Save You Money?

 Progressive Snapshot set out to change how insurance quotes were based.
 Introduced in January 2008, the program has skyrocketed – reaching 10 billion miles of driving data by 2014.

-To determine your exact insurance rate, you must install a device in your car.
+You must install a device in your car to determine your exact insurance rate.
 The GPS-enabled device tracks everything from your mileage to the time of day you drive and how often you hard brake.
 Essentially, you are receiving personalized insurance based on your specific driving habits.

 In most cases, you will see a reduction in your insurance bill, but the savings depends on the factors used for standard insurance plus what the company’s device tracks.